 Your adventure with the three bearded brothers (Brave Beard, Steady Beard and Hasty Beard) begins as they find a message in a bottle.
 They are unable to decipher the note, so they seek out help in a nearby town.
 They discover that the note is, in fact, a treasure map, so they decided to head out on an adventure to see what they can find.

 Unfortunately, not long after setting sail, an event occurs which sets the course for a much bigger adventure than they had anticipated.
-It is from here that you have multiple choices on how to overcome this obstacle, which then leads to more choices along the way.
+From this point on, you have multiple choices on how to overcome this obstacle, which then leads to more pathways and alternative tales.

 The old man tells you that there are still many more tales to be recorded and advises you to head back out on your boat again.
 You will soon come across the first encounter, just like you did the first time, only now you can overcome it in a different way if you wish.
 Alternatively, you can exit the first encounter the same way as you did before, but then pick new choices at the events you encounter from there onwards.

 Time-wise, the game will run you at about 3-4 hours if you don’t use any guides and play the game blind.
 If you opt for a guide (Which I would only recommend if you get really stuck) then you’re looking at about 1-2 hours.
-The game also comes with a platinum, but it’s one platinum shared between the Vita and PS4 versions.
+The game also comes with a platinum trophy, but it’s one platinum shared between the Vita and PS4 version.

 Burly Men at Sea is a great little indie title, it offers unique gameplay elements which offer a lot of replayability.
 If you’re looking for a game which you can play in short 20-30min bursts then this game is perfect for you.
 It isn’t hard, but it is fun to figure out how to activate the next branch in the story.